laperlej/openfoam_cbp_app/openfoam_cbp/src/components/panels/helppanel/help.md

 ##Solver

 This section is used to select which solver to use.
 Refer to each solver's section for more information.
+Both urbanMicroclimateFoam and windDrivenFoam can use a custom .obj file, if none is provided the default tutorial mesh will be used.

 ###hamFoam
 https://gitlab.ethz.ch/openfoam-cbp/solvers/hamfoam